AdliMustofa120140022/AdliMustofa120140022/README.md

-# 👋 Hi there, I'm [Adli Mustofa]!
+# 👋 Hi there, I'm Adli Mustofa!

-I'm a passionate [Informatics Engineering Student] at [Sumatra Institute of Technology].
+I'm a passionate Informatics Engineering Student at Sumatra Institute of Technology.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools